HEmile/juggl/docs/Features/Styling/CSS Styling.md

 If you need more help, feel free to join the [[Discord]] where help is provided for all your styling questions!

+Note: you must include the semicolon at the end of each declaration, even though there is just one in a block.

 # Selectors
 [Selectors](https://www.w3schools.com/cssref/css_selectors.asp) are used to filter what objects to style.
 The two main 'elements' that can be targeted are `node` and `edge`.
 ## Classes